vaisakh2009/vaisakh2009/README.md

-- 👋 Hi, I’m Vaisakh V Namboothiri 😁
+- 👋 Hi, I’m Vaisakh V Namboothiri. 😁
+- 📚 I love to learn programming. 😊
-- 🌱 I’m currently learning Python Core 🐍
+- 🌱 I’m currently learning Python Core. 🐍
+- 🐈 My pet cat is Max.
+He's in my profile picture. 😸

 <!---
 vaisakh2009/vaisakh2009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.